Meet Vault12 at the Mansion House Summit in London, September 13, 2024.

 What are the security considerations of generating your own seed phrase?

-Taking control over the generation of your seed phrase provides the ability to increase the entropy of your seed phrase, thus increasing the security of your entire wallet.
-This does not come without risks - a single mistake can result in a less secure wallet, even lost funds.
+Taking control over the generation of your seed phrase provides an opportunity to increase the entropy of your seed phrase, thus increasing the security of your entire wallet.
+This does not come without risks - a single mistake can result in a less secure wallet, or even lost funds.

 Generating entropy can be done manually or with a computer.
-Both methods have pros and cons.
-When generating entropy, care has to be taken to ensure the process is being done correctly and is free from outside manipulation.
+Both methods have pros and cons, but when generating entropy, care must be taken to ensure that the process is done correctly and is free from outside manipulation or observation.

-A basic example of manually generating entropy would be flipping a coin.
-In this example, if an attacker gives you a coin that is weighted slightly in favor of heads, your initial source of entropy will have been corrupted.
+One example of manually generating entropy would be flipping a coin.
+But if an attacker gives you a coin that is weighted slightly in favor of heads, your initial source of entropy will have been corrupted.

-When using a computer to generate entropy, the attack vectors (or corruption attempts) can be both over the internet and physically in-person.
-The computer being used should not be connected to the internet, as that provides an opportunity for attackers to compromise the process.
-However, even if the device was ever connected to the internet, this allows for an opportunity to corrupt this process.
+When using a computer to generate entropy, the attack vectors (or corruption attempts) could be both over the internet and physically in-person.
+The computer being used should not be connected to the internet, as that could offer an opportunity for attackers to compromise the process.
+However, even if the device was ever connected to the internet, it could allow the possibility for this process to be compromised.

 Part of being in a security mindset means limiting opportunities available for bad actors.
-A device not connected to the internet is considered air-gapped, which means an attacker has to be physically present at the device to be successful at manipulating the entropy.
+A device not connected to the internet is considered to be air-gapped, and an attacker generally would have to be physically present at the device to be successful at manipulating its entropy generation capabilities.

-If you don't have a spare device that you can airgap, don't worry - you can use a "live" Linux environment.
+Lastly, if you don't have a spare device that you can airgap, don't worry - you could use a "live" Linux environment.
 Many Linux operating systems are able to be run off of a portable USB stick or flash drive.
 These are called `live` distributions and they're released with verification signatures, so you can easily verify that the operating system has not been tampered with.
-We highly recommend Tails OS - a portable OS that protects against surveillance and censorship.
+We recommend Tails OS - a portable OS that protects against surveillance and censorship.
 To run the operating system, just plug in the flash drive and boot it up.
-When you're done, simply remove the flash drive and return it to your normal operating system.
+When you're done, simply remove the flash drive and return to your normal operating system.
+This very temporary lifecycle of a "live" Linux distribution reduces the window of opportunity for even the cleverest bad actor to access and compromise it.

 Art Krotou